Tuna-Tran-project/Embedded-System-Assignment/README.md

 * The RFID reader shall detect and log a student tag within **1 second**.
 * The system shall be able to handle **at least 50 students** arriving simultaneously without failure.

-### **3.2 Security**

-* The system shall encrypt stored student data and restrict access to authorized personnel only.
-* Unauthorized tag scans shall be logged and flagged.
+* The system should use Battery for Portable purpose.

 ### **3.3 Reliability and Availability**